The Hochschild homology and cohomology of A(1): Running the HH-May and abelianizing spectral sequences.

 So the only nonzero $d_2$ differentials are the $d_2$-differential $d_2(b_{20}) = h_{11}^3$ and its products with other classes.
 By the Leibniz rule, $d_2(b_{20}^2) = 0$, so the spectral sequence's $E_3$-term is $b_{20}^2$-periodic.
 We now draw a chart illustrating the $E_3$-term, modulo the two-sided ideal generated by $b_{20}^2$:

-The entire pattern described by the chart~\ref{ss e3} repeats: there is the periodicity class (not pictured) $b_{20}^2$ in bidegree $(4,8)$, which maps, under the map of spectral sequences of Proposition~\ref{ss comparison with supertrivial coeffs}, to the element in $\Ext^{4,8}_{A(1)}(\mathbb{F}_2,\mathbb{F}_2)$ which is the image in the associated graded of the Adams filtration of the famous real Bott periodicity element in $\pi_8(ko)$.
+The entire pattern described by the chart~\ref{ss e3} repeats: there is the periodicity class (not pictured) $b_{20}^2$ in bidegree $(s=4,u-s=8)$, which maps, under the map of spectral sequences of Proposition~\ref{ss comparison with supertrivial coeffs}, to the element in $\Ext^{4,12}_{A(1)}(\mathbb{F}_2,\mathbb{F}_2)$ which, in the Adams spectral sequence, detects the famous real Bott periodicity element in $\pi_8(ko)$.

-The classes whose names are not implied by the lines representing various multiplications are as follows, and whose names were not already given in our description of the $E_2$-term, are as follows: \begin{itemize} \item the class in bidegree $(4,3)$ is $h_{10}b_{20}$, which we abbreviate as $w_4$, \item the class in bidegree $(5,2)$ is $x_{10}b_{20}$, which we abbreviate as $w_5$, \item and the class in bidegree $(9,3)$ is $zb_{20}$, which we abbreviate as $w_9$. \end{itemize}
+The classes whose names are not implied by the lines representing various multiplications are as follows, and whose names were not already given in our description of the $E_2$-term, are as follows: \begin{itemize} \item the class in bidegree $(s=3,u-s=4)$ is $h_{10}b_{20}$, which we abbreviate as $w_4$, \item the class in bidegree $(s=2,u-s=5)$ is $x_{10}b_{20}$, which we abbreviate as $w_5$, \item and the class in bidegree $(s=3,u-s=9)$ is $zb_{20}$, which we abbreviate as $w_9$. \end{itemize}

 Finally, we write $b$ for $b_{20}^2$, so that the spectral sequence's $E_3$-term is multiplicatively generated by elements:

 In Proposition~\ref{ss comparison with supertrivial coeffs} we constructed a map from the HH-May spectral sequence to the classical May spectral sequence computing $\Ext_{A(1)}^{*,*}(\mathbb{F}_2,\mathbb{F}_2)$.
 We now draw the $E_3\cong E_{\infty}$-term of that classical May spectral sequence, using the same conventions as charts~\ref{ss e2} and~\ref{ss e3}, so that one can easily see the (surjective) map of spectral sequence $E_3$-terms: